This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - If the “error” cuts into the coin (it goes into the surface rather than being raised), then it’s probably Post Mint Damage.

-- If the coin has a raised blob of metal next to or near a groove or cut, that’s probably Post Strike Damage, too.
+- If the coin has a raised blob of metal next to or near a groove or cut, that’s probably Post Strike Damage.

 - If it’s a two-headed coin (with the face of a penny on one side and a dime on the other side), that’s an altered coin made for magicians — which is considered Post Strike Damage.

 - If there is doubling on the coin… it’s tricky.
-In most cases, doubling is not caused by the coin being a doubled die, but rather damage from the strike itself.
-So, if you see doubling all over the coin (and definitely if it appears on both sides), then it’s not a doubled die but machine doubling instead.
+In most cases, doubling is not caused by the coin being a doubled die (a Mint error), but rather damage from the strike itself.
+So, if you see doubling all over the coin (and definitely if it appears on both sides), then it’s not a Mint error known as a doubled die.
+It is machine doubling instead.

 Cleaning Coins Causes Post Mint Damage